Arizona contractors license and insurance requirements

 How do you renew your general contractor license in Arizona?
 Start the process online at the Arizona ROC.

-Arizona passed a new law regarding universal licensing recognition, making it easier for people already licensed in another state to get licensed at the same level in Arizona.
+Arizona passed a law regarding universal licensing recognition.
+It makes it easier for people already licensed in another state to get licensed at the same level in Arizona.

-Under the new law, Arizona’s licensing boards will recognize out-of-state occupational licenses for people who:
+Under the law, Arizona’s licensing boards will recognize out-of-state occupational licenses for people who:

 • Have been licensed in their profession for at least one year